The nuclear dimension of $C^*$-algebras associated to topological flows and orientable line foliations: Fiberwise groupoid coverings and surjective -homomorphisms

 while the left-hand side of this equation is equal to $\int_{G^{u}} f \, d \lambda_G^{u}$ and the right-hand side is equal to $\int_{H^{\pi(u)}} \pi_*^u(f) \, d \lambda_H^{\pi(u)}$ because $\pi_*^u(f)$ is supported in $\pi(U) \cap H^{\pi(u)}$ and $\left. \pi_*^u(f) \middle|_{\pi(U) \cap H^{\pi(u)}} \right. = f \circ \left( \pi\middle|_{U \cap G^u} \right)^{-1}$.
 This shows the two statements are equivalent, as desired. \end{proof}

 \begin{thm} Let $\pi \colon G \to H$ be a fiberwise groupoid covering map.
-Then the following are true: \begin{enumerate} \item If $H$ is a locally compact groupoid with Haar system $\lambda_H$, then $G$ is also locally compact and can be equipped with a Haar system $\lambda_G$ such that $\pi$ intertwines $\lambda_G$ and $\lambda_H$. \item If $G$ is a locally compact groupoid with Haar system $\lambda_G$, then $H$ is also locally compact and can be equipped with a Haar system $\lambda_H$ such that $\pi$ intertwines $\lambda_G$ and $\lambda_H$. \end{enumerate} \end{thm}
+Then the following hold: \begin{enumerate} \item If $H$ is a locally compact locally Hausdorff groupoid with Haar system $\lambda_H$, then $G$ is also locally compact locally Hausdorff and can be equipped with a Haar system $\lambda_G$ such that $\pi$ locally intertwines $\lambda_G$ and $\lambda_H$. \item If $G$ is a locally compact locally Hausdorff groupoid with Haar system $\lambda_G$, then $H$ is also locally compact locally Hausdorff and can be equipped with a Haar system $\lambda_H$ such that $\pi$ locally intertwines $\lambda_G$ and $\lambda_H$. \end{enumerate} \end{thm}

-\begin{proof} For each of the two statements, to prove a topological groupoid is actually a locally compact groupoid, we need to check the four conditions in Definition~\ref{def:locally-compact-groupoids}.
+\begin{proof} For each of the two statements, to prove a topological groupoid is actually a locally compact locally Hausdorff groupoid, we need to check the four conditions in Definition~\ref{def:locally-compact-groupoids}.
 In fact, the first three conditions are straightforward \emph{for both statements}: \begin{itemize} \item Condition~\eqref{def:locally-compact-groupoids:unit-space} is a direct consequence of Definition~\ref{def:fiberwise-groupoid-covering}\eqref{def:fiberwise-groupoid-covering-unit-space}. \item Condition~\eqref{def:locally-compact-groupoids:locally-Hausdorff} can be easily verified using the fact that $\pi$ is a local homeomorphism. \item Condition~\eqref{def:locally-compact-groupoids:sections} follows from Lemma~\ref{lem:fiberwise-groupoid-covering-topological-covering} and the fact in elementary topology that given a topological covering map, if either the domain or the codomain is locally compact (respectively, Hausdorff), then so is the other. \end{itemize} Therefore, all that is left is to construct Haar systems.
-For this we use the construction in Lemma~\ref{lem:fiberwise-groupoid-covering-topological-pi-star} and treat the two statements separately. \begin{enumerate} \item We first prove the statement where we assume $H$ is a locally compact groupoid with Haar system $\lambda_H$.
+For this we use the construction in Lemma~\ref{lem:fiberwise-groupoid-covering-topological-pi-star} and treat the two statements separately. \begin{enumerate} \item We first prove the statement where we assume $H$ is a locally compact locally Hausdorff groupoid with Haar system $\lambda_H$.
 In this case, we define, for each $u \in G^0$, a linear map

 such that for any $f \in C_c(G^u)$ and $u \in G^0$, we have

 Clearly $\Lambda_G^u$ maps non-negative function to non-negative functions, and thus, by the Riesz representation theorem, determines a positive regular Borel measure $\lambda_G^u$ on $G^u$.